 The CAMPO Region has made significant strides already to improve TIM processes and facilitate regional collaboration.
 For example, TIM stakeholders gather bimonthly as part of the AIMHigh (Austin Incident Management for Highways) Regional Incident Management Task Force to conduct after-action reviews for major incidents and raise awareness of major projects that affect the Region.
 The Texas Department of Transportation (TxDOT) operates a recently expanded safety service patrol program known as Highway Emergency Response Operator (HERO) that can clear disabled vehicles from travel lanes, provide traffic control at incidents, and assist stranded motorists.
-Multiple transportation Authority, Travis County Sheriff, and the City of Austin Police and Fire Departments have formed a partnership to operate the Combined Transportation, Emergency and Communications Center (CTECC) located in Austin.
+Multiple transportation and public safety agencies in the Region including TxDOT, Capital Metropolitan Transportation Authority, Travis County Sheriff, and the City of Austin Police and Fire Departments have formed a partnership to operate the Combined Transportation, Emergency and Communications Center (CTECC) located in Austin.
 Having traffic management, transit dispatch and public safety dispatch operators at one location gives CTECC the ability to manage incidents across jurisdictional boundaries to improve safety and reduce congestion in the Region.